STAFF, BOARD, CO-FOUNDERS

 Kelsey Ciugun Wallace - Yup'ik, Communications Director

 Kelsey Ciugun Wallace, Yup’ik and Irish, is originally from Bethel, Alaska on the Kuskokwim River.
 Her parents are John Apassangayaq Wallace and Sheila Cingarkaq Mojin.
 Her maternal grandparents are the late Tsaliaq Moses Mojin and Ciukaq Mary Mojin.
 Her paternal grandparents are the late Shirley and John Wallace.
-Kelsey is a mother whose fire and passions are driven by her love, respect, and understanding of our people, traditional ways of life, and the importance of holistic wellness.
-“The work of NPA is needed in our state; being able to have an indigenous voice represented at the various levels of policy making is essential.
-This ensures our future generations - our kids - are able to live and thrive in a state where our traditional lifeways are strengthened through the voices of our people.”
+Kelsey is a mother whose fire and passions are driven by her love and respect for our people, ways of life, and the importance of holistic wellness.
+“The work of NPA is needed in our state; being able to have an Indigenous voice represented at the various levels of policy making is essential.
+This ensures that we are able to live and thrive in a state where our traditional lifeways are strengthened through the voices of our people.”
 Kelsey obtained her undergraduate degree from UAF in Rural Development with a concentration in Indigenous Organizational Management and Yugtun language minor.
-She volunteers her time on many boards and committees throughout the community.
-She previously worked at the Alaska Native Heritage Center as the Public Relations and Marketing Manager.
+In her spare time, she is most often found playing with her kiddos, exercising and enjoying Alaska life.

 Rochelle Adams is from the Interior Alaskan villages of Beaver and Fort Yukon.
 Her parents are Angela Peter-Mayo of Fort Yukon and the late Cliff “Tuffy” Adams Jr. of Beaver.
 Her maternal grandparents are Susan (Lord) and Johnny Peter Sr. Her paternal grandparents are Hannah “Babe” (VanHatten) and Cliff Adams Sr. She was raised living a traditional Athabascan lifestyle with her family following the seasonal cycles of hunting, fishing and trapping off of the Yukon River.
 These are the values and connections that guide her today and she proudly represents this in all parts of her life and work.
 She is the mother of three teens, which she is raising with these same values of connectedness, love and respect.
 Through her many roles and actions, Rochelle has continuously sought to bring her perspective as an Indigenous woman with cultural knowledge, born of the lands and waters, training from the elders with a vision of the future generations to empower Native people everywhere.
 “It’s important that we as Indigenous people are able to shape the world that we live in to ensure the well being of our people on our own traditional homelands and in our own languages.”